Rural Municipality of Victoria Beach

-Victoria Beach is a rural municipality in the Eastman Region of Manitoba, Canada, located on the southeastern shores of Lake Winnipeg, approximately 100 km north of Winnipeg.
+Victoria Beach is a rural municipality (RM) in the Eastman Region of Manitoba, Canada, located on the southeastern shores of Lake Winnipeg, approximately 100 km north of Winnipeg.

 It lies on a small peninsula that extends into Lake Winnipeg, and is almost completely surrounded by the lake, but does share a small southern land border with the Rural Municipality of Alexander.
 With a land area of 20.279 km2, it is the smallest rural municipality in Manitoba in terms of area.
 It is slightly less than half the size of the next-smallest Rural Municipality of East St. Paul.

-The Rural Municipality (R.M.) of Victoria Beach is a so-called "resort municipality," as some of the finest beaches in Manitoba are located within the boundaries of the municipality.
-Moreover, Elk Island Provincial Park lies on an island in the north end of the municipality.
+The RM of Victoria Beach is a so-called "resort municipality," as some of the finest beaches in Manitoba are located within the boundaries of the municipality.
+Elk Island Provincial Park lies on an island in the north end of the municipality.